magicmq/docs-translator/README.md

 The application runs in a stepwise fashion:

-1. The application initializes all working directories.
+1. The application initializes the Maven and JDK sources directories.
+2. Each translate job defined in the `translateJobs` section of the `settings.yml` is initialized.
+3. Initialized jobs are submitted to a multithreaded executor service and are run in parallel.
+For each job:
-2. Java source JAR files (I.E. those that follow the format `*-sources.jar`) are fetched from remote Maven repositories (for artifacts defined in the `settings.yml`) and installed into a local Maven repository using [Apache Maven Resolver](https://maven.apache.org/resolver/).
+   1. Java source JAR files (I.E. those that follow the format `*-sources.jar`) are fetched from remote Maven repositories (for artifacts defined in the `settings.yml`) and installed into a local Maven repository using [Apache Maven Resolver](https://maven.apache.org/resolver/).
-3. Apache Maven Resolver resolves and fetches dependencies for all artifacts fetched in the previous step, using the scope specified in the `settings.yml`.
+   2. Apache Maven Resolver resolves and fetches dependencies for all artifacts fetched in the previous step, using the scope specified in the `settings.yml`.
 Runtime dependencies are fetched by default, as these will be accessible at runtime.
-4. The application loops through the contents of all fetched JAR files.
+   3. The application loops through the contents of all fetched JAR files.
 When it encounters a Java soruce file (ending in `.java`), the file is parsed with JavaParser, and a best-effort attempt is made to translate the source file into Python code.
        * Any files not ending in `.java` are ignored.
-5. Translated `.py` files are placed in the user-defined output folder (`generated` by default), in the appropriate package.
+   4. Translated `.py` files are placed in the user-defined output folder (`generated` by default), in the appropriate package.
-6. An entry is added to the `__init__.py` file in the appropriate package, to allow for importing the python module as one would normally import a Java class in Jython.
+   5. An entry is added to the `__init__.py` file in the appropriate package, to allow for importing the python module as one would normally import a Java class in Jython.
-7. Any source files from the Java Standard Library utilized by the previously translated Java source files are also translated in the same process outlined above.
+   6. Any source files from the Java Standard Library utilized by the previously translated Java source files are also translated in the same process outlined above.
        * JDK sources must be downloaded manually and placed in the appropriate folder (`jdk-sources` by default)
        * This step is only completed if enabled in the `settings.yml` (via the `jdkSources.translate` option)
-8. All `__init__.py` files are generated and placed in their appropriate locations.
+   7. All `__init__.py` files are generated and placed in their appropriate locations.
-9. Python package-related files (`setup.py`, `pyproject.toml`, `MANIFEST.in`, `LICENSE`) are generated from options specified in the `settings.yml` and are placed in the user-defined output folder (`generated` by default).
+   8. Python package-related files (`setup.py`, `pyproject.toml`, `MANIFEST.in`, `LICENSE`) are generated from options specified in the `settings.yml` and are placed in the user-defined output folder (`generated` by default).

-Generated files are intended to be built into a Python package that can subsequently be installed into a Python virtual environment and imported.
+Generated files for each job are placed into subfolders of the output folder according to the job name and version.
+These generated files are intended to be built into a Python package that can subsequently be installed into a Python virtual environment and imported.

 ## Usage